 The pension fund in this case study does not provide a publicly available commitment plan and therefore the following approach is implemented to estimate the strategic commitments; Historical simulations suggest that to smoothly reach and maintain a constant target NAV exposure of x (dollars) in the future, annual commitments of approximately x divided by 6.5 are required.
-However, if the target exposure of x_t at time t is growing at a constant rate g then the required strategic commitment in year tto reach the growing target NAV exposure can be approximated by
+However, if the target exposure of x_t at time t is growing at a constant rate t then the required strategic commitment in year t to reach the growing target NAV exposure can be approximated by where r is the number of years it takes for a fund to reach its maximum NAV.

-strategic commitment in year

-$$t = \frac{x_t (1+g)^r}{6.5}$$

-(1)

-where r is the number of years it takes for a fund to reach its maximum NAV.
 Historically, the maximum NAV of a fund is reached after 4.5 years in the median case.
 Figure 5 shows the annual strategic commitment amounts calculated according to this methodology.
 The jump in 2007/2008 is due to the pension fund increasing its private equity allocation.
 The remaining fluctuations are due to total plan assets varying from year to year.

-59
+strategic commitment in year

+$$t = \frac{x_t (1+g)^r}{6.5}$$

+, (1)

 At this stage, the strategic commitment amounts are determined.
 The breakdown of the strategic commitments into the different strategies (i.e. sector and geographic) needs to be established as well.
 This strategy breakdown of the strategic asset allocation will be called strategic strategy allocation.
 The pension fund increased the private equity allocation in 2008, suggesting that the periods before and after 2008 should be treated separately.
 For the periods 2003-2007 and 2008-2012, the strategic strategy allocation is defined as the average of actual allocation to each strategy over each of the two time periods.
 For instance, the USD 11.4bn commitments during 2003-2007 are made up of commitments of USD 8.9bn to US buyout, USD 2.1bn to EU buyout and USD 0.4bn to venture capital.
 Therefore, the strategic strategy allocation for these three strategies are 78%, 19% and 3% respectively for the 2003-2007 period.
 For the 2008-2012 period we apply the same methodology, but disregard the single venture capital commitment in 2011.
 The pension fund had made statements that it would not invest into venture capital any longer and hence this single commitment is part of the tactical and not the strategic asset allocation.

-Figure 7: Actual commitment volumes but strategy allocation from SAA of Portfolio 1 The fact that the Strategic Asset Allocation Premium is positive for Portfolio 1 becomes evident when comparing the market commitment volumes in Figure 4 with the market performance depicted in Figure 6.
+Figure 5: Strategic asset allocation of Portfolio 1

+The fact that the Strategic Asset Allocation Premium is positive for Portfolio 1 becomes evident when comparing the market commitment volumes in Figure 4 with the market performance depicted in Figure 6.
 The market capitalization is largest when the market IRRs are lowest (i.e. 2005-2007).
 On the other hand the strategic asset allocation of Portfolio 1 prescribes relatively lower commitment amounts to the underperforming vintages 2005-2007 which contributes to the positive Strategic Asset Allocation Premium.
 In addition, in nine out of ten years US buyout outperforms EU buyout; coupled with Portfolio 1's strategic overweight of US buyout compared to EU buyout, this leads to a positive Strategic Asset Allocation Premium.
 Only in 2004 did EU buyout outperform US buyout.
-The Commitment Timing Premium The Commitment Timing Premium of the Portfolio 1 is -2.1%.
-As previously discussed, this premium measures the tactical decisions to deviate from commitments specified by the strategic asset allocation.
-Figure 7 depicts the actual (tactical) commitment amounts.
-The pattern of tactical commitments resembles the market capitalization from Figure 4.
-The tactical commitments are large during 2005-2008.
-During that time fund raising was very strong.
-It is likely that various managers appealing to the investor were in the market at that time and the investor did not want to